BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group.md

 This approach could also help in identifying suspicious accounts by highlighting key characteristics and connections within their network

-# How some accounts related to this suspicious campaing look like?
+# What do accounts linked to this suspicious campaign look like?

 Based on our investigation, we have identified certain patterns in the creation of these accounts, such as creation dates, skills, similar images in profiles, comparable bios, and analogous GitHub handles, among other aspects.